 Though trapping moles is usually the fastest and surest way to control unwanted activity, it is not always easy.
 However, once you identify where a nest or den may be located, your chances of success will be greatly improved.
 It is also suggested that Mole Bait be used in any tunnels.
 Since the bait is so inexpensive to use we always recommend it along with the use of traps.
 This approach helps to insure something you have done will get the nuisance animal before it is able to do more damage to grass and plants.

-MOLE CONTROL REPELLENT
+BEST MOLE REPELLENT SPRAY

 If you are unsure where the main den tunnel is located or if you don’t want to use the kill trap or bait, you can spray a repellent material which will make the ground taste terrible.
 Once the ground is treated with this material, it will taste bad to foraging moles.
 This bad taste will chase the moles to other areas.
 The strongest material available today is called WHOLE CONTROL.
 It is easy to apply and usually will last several months following an application.